tlarrieu/tlarrieu.github.io/source/about/index.markdown

 it a Ruby-jedi-trick or a cool app that I can't live without.

 Since English is not my mother tongue, I might happen to make some grammar / spelling mistakes.
-Deal with it (or let me a note somewhere, I'd be glad to correct it).
+Deal with it <small>(or leave me a comment somewhere, I'd be glad to correct it)</small>.